karmeleon/recipes/food/biryani.md

 ### Chicken

-__note: I don't love how the chicken came out.
-It's okay, but I'll update this when I get it right.__

 1. Put chicken in a bowl, cover with yogurt, and add chili powder, turmeric, cardamom, coriander, salt and pepper to to taste
-1. Leave mixture to marinate in the fridge for at least 30 minutes, but the longer the better
+1. Leave mixture to marinate in the fridge for at least 6 hours, but the longer the better
 1. Put chicken and marinade into a pan and cook, covered, until chicken is mostly cooked through
 1. Set aside until you're ready to assemble the layers